Copyright 2023 PBC. All Rights Reserved.Website by Brilliant Digital.

 The hope that we can offer people in the light of our understanding of God’s vision for our marriages and families can transform lives and relationships.

 Ministry in a Cross-Cultural Context (MI607, MI707)

-This unit provides the opportunity for cross cultural exposure, ministry and field research in a context chosen by the college.
-The student will be required to undertake a group field trip to a cross cultural context of at least 2 weeks and consider among other things the following:
+This unit provides the opportunity for cross-cultural exposure, ministry and field research in a context chosen by the college.

 Missional Chaplaincy (CP601, CP701)

-Chaplains serve in a range of environments providing caring services.
+Chaplains provide caring services in various environments.
 It is the function of caring that enables chaplains to engage people with the mission of God.

 Models for Pastoral Counselling (CO601, CO701)

 Pastoral counselling equips us to engage meaningfully with people in the light of the gospel’s message.